bor0/gidti/manuscript/appendices.md

 As we've seen, proofs in mathematics (and Idris to some degree) are usually done at a very high level.
 Even though the foundations are formal systems, it is very difficult to do proofs at a low level.
 However, we will show that there are such programming languages like Metamath that work at the lowest level, that is formal systems.

-The most basic concept in Metamath is the substitution method.
-Metamath uses an RPN stack[^apbn1] to build hypotheses and then rewrites using the rules of inference in order to reach a conclusion.
+The most basic concept in Metamath is the substitution method[^apbn1].
+Metamath uses an RPN stack[^apbn2] to build hypotheses and then rewrites using the rules of inference in order to reach a conclusion.
 Metamath has a very simple syntax.
 A token is a Metamath token if it starts with `$`, otherwise, it is a user-generated token.
 Here is a list of Metamath tokens:

 1. `$c` defines constants
 1. `$v` defines variables